kenpeter/weather-code-challenge/README.md

 - Having component and container in separate folders.
 - Data (data.json) and config (config.json) are sitting in its own folders.
 - Each UI component has front end code + style + test cases.
+- The UI has 3 parts: header, main body and footer.
+This allows header and footer intact, but substitute with different body.

 ### Scalability